mdasif9900/first-repository/README.md

-3)c code to check two integer arrayequalent or not
+extra )c code to check two integer arrayequalent or not